 Canasil Resources Inc. (the "Company") is considered to be in the exploration stage with respect to its interest in resource properties.
 Based on the information available to date, the Company has not yet determined whether these properties contain economically recoverable ore reserves.
 The recovery of the amounts comprising resource properties and deferred exploration costs is dependent upon the confirmation of economically recoverable reserves, the ability of the Company to obtain the financing necessary to successfully complete its exploration and development, and the attainment of future profitable production.

 These financial statements have been prepared in accordance with Canadian generally accepted accounting principles on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+Several adverse conditions cast significant doubt upon the validity of this assumption.
+Consistent with other junior exploration companies, the Company has no source of operating revenue, is unable to self-finance operations, and has significant cash requirements to meet its overhead and maintain its mineral interests.

 These financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.
+While the Company has been successful in the past at raising funds, there can be no assurance that it will be able to do so in the future.

-June 3 200 - December 31 2007
+September 30 December 31

+2008 2007

-Deficit \$ 6,120,05 9 \$ 5,743,843
+Deficit \$ 6,316,979 \$ 5,743,843

-Working capital \$ 75,66 2 \$ 686,088
+Working capital (Deficiency) \$ (12,951) \$ 686,088